Folderly Flash Send-readiness test Have Folderly fix this

 A complete score is out of 100, across five components:

 1. Inbox placement — 55.
-Does the message land in the inbox vs spam at real Gmail, Outlook and Yahoo seed inboxes.
-The thing every other check only predicts.
+Does the message land in the inbox vs spam at real seed inboxes across mailbox-provider families.
+Flash only publishes placement when provider quorum is high enough; otherwise it falls back to the setup grade.

 2. Authentication — 15.
 SPF, DKIM, and DMARC, read as an enforcement verdict — not "is SPF present" but "will a mailbox provider accept this identity."
-DMARC p=none is flagged as unprotected even though it technically passes.
+This component now breaks out SPF DNS, SPF alignment, DKIM selector DNS, DKIM alignment, DMARC DNS policy quality and BIMI readiness.

 3. Content — 10.
 Spam-pattern matching on the decoded message body (MIME/HTML decoded first), text-to-image balance, link density.